 All 2 weeks of the sailing Olympics itBoat maintains «logbook», telling about the main events and achievements of each day.

-Broadcasts of sailing races (though without commentary) can be watched on Sportbox, the schedule of all races and results - on the ISAF website, and a daily report on the performance of the Russian team - on the website VPSF.
+Live broadcasts of the sailing races (although without commentary) can be found on Sportbox,all the races and results on the ISAF website, and a daily report on the performances of the Russian team on the VFSwebsite.